WasmEdge/docs/docs/contribute/plugin/Develop Plugin in Rust/plugin_development.md

 To start developing WasmEdge plugins, it is essential to set up the development environment properly.
 This section provides step-by-step instructions for WasmEdge plugin development -

-- **Build WasmEdge from source**-  For developing WasmEdge plugin in C++ language, you will need to build WasmEdge from source.
-Follow the[build WasmEdge from source](../source/build_from_src.md) for instructions.
+- **Install a WasmEdge runtime**: You can download the latest version of WasmEdge from [GitHub repository](https://github.com/wasmEdge/wasmEdge).
+Here are the installation instructions for different operating system for [installing WasmEdge](/develop/build-and-run/install.md).

 - **Install WasmEdge with plugins (optional)**: Installing WasmEdge with existing plugins can provide you with additional functionality and serve as a reference for your own plugin development.
 If you want to utilize or test the compatibility of your new plugin with existing plugins, you can install them using the provided installer script.
 The installed plugins will be available for your development environment.

   To see a list of supported plugins and their specific install commands, see the [Install WasmEdge plugins and dependencies](develop/build-and-run/install/#install-wasmedge-plugins-and-dependencies) section.

-- **Install a compatible compiler**: The following compilers can be used to compile C++ code into WebAssembly bytecode:
+- **Install a compatible compiler**: The following compilers can be used to compile C code into WebAssembly bytecode:

   - LLVM: `sudo apt-get install llvm`
   - GCC: `sudo apt-get install gcc`